 The Dangers of an Unlicensed Contractor from Every Angle

 The State of California requires that contractors in the building trades be licensed.
 Individuals and business entities obtain their contractors licenses by demonstrating to the California Contractors State License Board that they have the requisite knowledge, skill, and experience to be licensed.
 The CSLB issues licenses to those meeting requirements.
-As a construction attorney of longstanding tenure, I have witnessed the impact of unlicensed building contractors from every point of view.
+As a construction attorney for many years, I have witnessed the impact of unlicensed building contractors from every point of view.
 If you are considering hiring an unlicensed contractor, acting as an unlicensed contractor or even working for an unlicensed contractor as an employee, please consider the following perils:

 To the Owner Considering Hiring an Unlicensed Contractor: